Nema23Motor logoNema23Motor

 Executive Summary: One-Line Decision for 2026-W19

-Decision: for U.S.-bound NEMA 23 programs releasing POs in May to July 2026, lock a tariff-adjusted landed-cost scenario before confirming unit price, current-class mix, or delivery promises.
+Decision: for U.S.-bound NEMA 23 programs releasing POs from May to July 2026, require three gates before commercial sign-off: updated tariff basis, broker-validated HTS note, and pre-approved current-class fallback.

 What Changed (Last 30 Days)